ZhouTian0716/zt-mern/README.md

 * Redux.

 ## Guides ( Important! )
-  To test this Project, because there is a client secret key bonding with each Spotify account.
-You can join as one of the 25 test account.
-To get your Spotify account functioning, Please text my number 0406199376 with your
+ Because currently the playback feature is dependent on a spotify developer account with a uni client secret, your spotify account needs to be added as one of the 25 testing account first.
+Please send me ( 0406199376 ) your User Name and Email, I don't need your password and I will add your account to get the playback feature of this MERN application.
  * Your Spotify User Name
  * Your Spotify Email
  ![landing page](./readmeImg/3.JPG)